wKovacs64/hibp/docs/index.md

    `hibp` object will be added to the browser's `window` object.

-   The recommended way to include the UMD build (when using a `<script>` tag) is to use the [unpkg][unpkg] CDN, specifying the exact version you want.
+   The recommended way to include the UMD build (when using a `<script>` tag) is to use the [unpkg](https://unpkg.com) CDN, specifying the exact version you want.
 If you don't specify a version, the `latest` tag will be used, which could be dangerous if/when there are breaking changes made to the API.
-See [unpkg][unpkg] for details and advanced version specification, but generally you will want to do the following (replacing `x.y.z` with the version you want):
+See [unpkg](https://unpkg.com) for details and advanced version specification, but generally you will want to do the following (replacing `x.y.z` with the version you want):

    ```html
    <script src="https://unpkg.com/hibp@x.y.z"></script>